Cuates/centosinstall/database/mariadb/ReadMe.md

     * NOTE: The following command can be inserted at the top of the dump file, you will be able to execute everything at once instead of multiple executions
       * ````create database if not exists `<database_instance>` default character set utf8mb4 collate utf8mb4_unicode_520_ci;````
   * Second create users that will access the database
+  * Third open terminal
+    * `mysql -u username -p new_database < data-dump.sql`
+      * username is the username you can log in to the database with
+      * newdatabase is the name of the freshly created database
+      * data-dump.sql is the data dump file to be imported, located in the current directory
-  * Third open the dump in a mariadb client
+  * Third open the dump in a mariadb client (GUI version using dump file)
     * The dump will consist of various select, insert, delete, and so on statements
     * Make sure to include the following command at the top of the dump; this will make sure you are using the correct database
     * NOTE: If the create database is inserted at the top of the dump file then this will go below the create database command